blkluv/base-migrate/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-If relevant, please write a summary of your change that will be suitable for inclusion in the Release Notes for the next Base Migrate release.
+If relevant, please write a summary of your change that will be suitable for inclusion in the Release Notes for the next Base release.

 -->